tflo/SlipFrames/readme.md

     - This allows you to have different transparency for Player/Pet vs Target/Focus frame.
 - Click-through is set per frame.
 - While you hover over an unlocked (non click-through) frame, opacity automatically goes to 100%.
-- Any changes you make will print feedback to the chat console (e.g. the current alpha (opacity) value in percent).
+- Any changes you make will print feedback to the chat console (e.g. the current alpha (opacity) value in percent); you’ll also get a feedback sound (not in combat).
 - To prevent accidental changes to your transparency values, double-click any of the affected frames (transparency lock).
 The automatic opacity increase to 100% during combat is not blocked by this.
     - For obvious reasons, click-through must be disabled for this to work.